-You should contact us if you have reason to believe that you have been discriminated against.
-We can provide you with assistance in determining if you have a claim.
-We can also provide direction with respect to your claim and refer you to legal professionals that may provide you with representation.
+You should contact us if you believe that you have been discriminated against.
+We can help you determining if you have a claim.
+We can also advise you on your claim and refer you to legal professionals that may be able to represent you at a hearing.
 In some cases, we can intervene or represent you with your complaint.

 What is Discrimination